Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.backendBuckets.get({ backendBucket: "backendBucket", project: "project",  });

 /*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+*/
+await gapi.client.compute.backendBuckets.getIamPolicy({ project: "project", resource: "resource",  });

+/*
 Creates a BackendBucket resource in the specified project using the data included in the request.
 */
 await gapi.client.compute.backendBuckets.insert({ project: "project",  });